vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Just as serious is Siva’s role as ´ fons et origo of the fine arts, in particular of music and dance.
 6 One of the Hindu gods best known to Western audiences is probably Siva, king of the dance ( ´ nat.arāja).
 A God who himself dances and sings, then we have really left the world of the Abrahamic religions!
 The imitatio dei practice of the aspirant consists in laughing loudly, bellowing, and singing and dancing in trance at the right side of the cult image in the sanctum in worship of God.
 7 How could one worship Him better than by mimesis?

-The temple worship of the initiated ascetic ends with complete absorption in God by the constant muttering of a prayer (japya), which, seen as a mantra, is, as we have observed above, to be conceived of as His quintessence actualized in the form of sounḍThis prayer runs:
+The temple worship of the initiated ascetic ends with complete absorption in God by the constant muttering of a prayer (japya), which, seen as a mantra, is, as we have observed above, to be conceived of as His quintessence actualized in the form of sound.
+This prayer runs:

 I resort to the Eternal, Primordial One, Who is Unborn (sadyojāta), glory, glory to the Eternal, Primordial One, Who is Unborn!